lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [ . . . ]
         ```

-        > JDWP is a part of Java Platform Debugger Architecture; hence, the JPDA abbreviation used in the ICF code.
+        > JDWP is a part of Java Platform Debugger Architecture; hence, the JPDA abbreviation is used in the ICF code.

         In a Kubernetes manifest for your RCS, the `jpda` argument can be added to the command that calls the Docker ENTRYPOINT script.